darkn3rd/vagrant-simple/multimachine-hosts/README.md

 This is a multi-machine Vagrant system that dynamically configures four systems from `hosts` configuration file and other space-delimited files.

+## **Notes**

 Provisioning scripts will make changes to `/etc/hosts` and `/etc/ssh/ssh_config` for easy access between systems.
+After entering one system, e.g. `vagrant ssh client`, you can easily get to another system using just the host name, e.g. `ssh master`.

 # **Instructions**